neuro4ml/neuro4ml.github.io/Week_1/3-Abstract_Models.md

 Common activation functions for an artificial neuron.
 ```

-Interestingly, there are papers still being published about what the best model of real neurons’ activation functions, like [](https://www.biorxiv.org/content/10.1101/2023.09.13.557650v1) which finds an activation function that looks a bit intermediate between sigmoid and ReLU.
+Interestingly, there are papers still being published about what the best model of real neurons' activation functions, like [](https://www.biorxiv.org/content/10.1101/2023.09.13.557650v1) which finds an activation function that looks a bit intermediate between sigmoid and ReLU.

 ```{figure} figures/lafosse_et_al_2023.png
 :label: real-activations